LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/repositories-and-commits.rst

 The procedure for making a commit to a Git repository includes four stages.

-#. ``git status`` gives you information about files that have been changed.
+#. ``git status`` gives you information about any changed files.
 Will also tell you which branch you are currently on.

    .. sourcecode:: bash